franklinqin0/blog/docs/views/why_stopped_vt.md

 I admit that I am this kind of person: doubtful of authority and eager to see what's beyond the mountain and desert.
 I fear to become a boiled frog in warm water.
 Even if there is nothing new beyond this mountain and desert, I enjoy what I see along the journey, and hope to find an oasis at the end of journey.

-With the hope of finding students who think alike, I brought some interesting books to the the school, such as *Three Bodies*, *Jules Verne*, and taught English songs by Beatles, MJ, and Coldplay and played films such as *Star Wars* and *Harry Potter*.
+With the hope of finding students who think alike, I brought some fun books to the the school, such as *Three Bodies*, *Jules Verne*, and taught English songs by *Beatles*, *MJ*, and *Coldplay* and played films such as *Star Wars* and *Harry Potter*.
 However, few have expressed their curiosity and said: oh, that's what's happening in the outside world and how we might lead a different life.
 The curious are few, and even fewer think different and ask interesting questions.

 ### Maybe it's just Me

 After multiple failed attempts to get my students more interested in science and foreign culture, I tried to stick to the English textbook and just be an English teacher but still got quite frustrated.
 Though most girls tried hard to learn English but forgot words just learned due to the lack of English environment, most boys were more interested in basketball and cricket fighting.

 Thus, I always ask myself, "Are you a boring teacher giving boring classes?
 Are you not good enough to the students to make them learn b/c of you?
 Are you too harsh and teach too difficult content?"
-After CJ gave positive comments about my classes, I recollected some confidence but still found myself talking about inaccurate stuff only I found interesting, or forcing them to remember English words and sentences.
+After CJ gave positive comments about my classes, I recollected some confidence but still found few kids frustrated to remember English words and reluctant to come to my class.

 Should I blame myself?
 Is it the teacher's responsiblity when a student is impossible to become serious about schoolwork and almost never finishes homework?
 Is studying more important to the teacher than the kid and the kid's parents or grandparents?

-It's easy to be told, "you shouldn't blame yourself as you've done your best."
+I'd become lighthearted for a short while if told, "you can't do anything if a student doesn't want to learn."
 But if I've done my best, why are the kids wasting their youth not learning and later working at sweatshop factories?
 I have always set a high standard for myself and therefore for my students, but as a person w/ a strong desire to control, I find hard to sometimes control myself, let alone others.

 The headmaster at the school taught for more than 2 decades.
 He even taught the parents of some kids.
 However, one could count with one hand the number of college graduates from the country.
 I tried hard to refrain from asking him: how do you deal with such failure and depression everyday?